How to Avoid These Common Spring Gardening Problems

 It is crucial to pay close attention to the weather channel during the spring season to know what conditions to expect out in your garden.
 While spring weather is unpredictable, there are steps you can take to protect your precious plants from weather fluctuations.

-Aside from paying close attention to the weather channel for frosty conditions, it is also important to know the planting zones and planting calender for your area.
-The Farmer’s Almanac is a great resource for helping you better understand your climate better.
+Aside from paying close attention to the weather channel for frosty conditions, it is also important to know the planting zones and planting calendar for your area.
+The Farmer’s Almanac is a great resource for helping you better understand your climate.

 Protecting Your Outdoor Plants